johanf85/home-assistant-heating-configuration/index.md

 #### Telegram integration

-I use [Telegram](https://telegram.org/) for notifications about hours of heating during a week and notifications when the heating is automatically turned off because of a suspected open window.
+I use [Telegram](https://telegram.org/) for notifications.
+Currently I am using two notifications:

+*   Hours of heating during a week on Sunday at 18:00
+*   When the heating is automatically turned off because of a suspected open window (See Verwijzing).

 Home Assistant documentation: [Telegram polling](https://www.home-assistant.io/integrations/telegram_polling/)